ph/logstash-test-environments/README.md

 - create a symlink current.deb or current.rpm
 - cd distribution/
 - vagrant up
+- You can test uninstall and upgrade using env variable like `STEP=uninstall,upgrade vagrant up`

 # Defaults
 - It will install the required jvm